champmaniac/Heart-Out/README.md

 # HomePage
 - It comprises of **Sidebar**, **Feed**, **Widgets**
 - **Sidebar** - To show the different spaces user can visit to gain & share knowledge
-- **Feed** - Where all the posts from the first till the last post is begin shown
+- **Feed** - Where all the posts from the first till the last post is being shown
 - **Widgets**  - A Space to be followed by the users to be a part of the group
 <img src="images/img2.png" >